Support & subscribe

 • Where is this money going?

-Longer answer: The money we’re bringing in right now is supporting several part-time reporters and payments to plenty of freelance reporters, columnists, photographers, and other folks in the Lawrence community, plus website costs, email newsletters and other odds and ends.
+Longer answer: The money we’re bringing in right now is supporting some part-time reporters and payments to freelance reporters, photographers, columnists, and other folks in the Lawrence community, plus website costs, email newsletters and other odds and ends.
 Our founding reporter is taking as little as possible to keep a roof over her head and food in her cats’ bowls.

 Otherwise, we have very little overhead, and we are pouring every dime we can back into improving and expanding the Times.
-We’re also keeping as much of our own business local as possible; for instance, our website is hosted by Wildman Web Solutions, and our merchandise is made by Ryte T’s, both small businesses in Lawrence.
+We’re also keeping as much of our own business as local as possible; for instance, our website is hosted by Wildman Web Solutions, a fellow small business in Lawrence.

 Please know that as much as we love what we do, this isn’t just a hobby.
-We’re risking quite a bit to make the Times happen.
+We’re risking a lot to make the Times happen.
 We hope to be around for a long time, but that will ultimately rely on your support.

 • What benefits do paying subscribers get?